alan-platform/alan-platform.github.io/pages/tutorials/migrations/2022.2/migrations.md

 ## Initial dataset
 When clicking the button `Alan Deploy`, you get a list from which you can choose a deployment type.
-For your first deployment, you have choose the **empty** option from the list.
+For your first deployment, you have to choose the **empty** option from the list.
 This will initialize your application with an empty dataset.

 ![](images/deploy1.png)